 4.2.5 5.
-"Run this script 1st time" (1st of 2 times)
+Run build_dataset (1st of 2 times)

-- Purpose: If this is the first time you are running the build_dataset.py script, which the program will identify because the Excel file containing queried ASCENT indices to-be-modified in Step 6 does not exist, this step creates an Excel output showing all data that matches your scope defined in the query_criteria. json file from Step 3. - Syntax: python run build_dataset <list of dataset_indices (e.g., 0 1 2)>
+Purpose: If this is the first time you are running the build_dataset.py script, which the program will identify because the Excel file containing queried ASCENT indices to-be-modified in Step 6 does not exist, this step creates an Excel output showing all data that matches your scope defined in the query_criteria.json file from Step 3.

+• Syntax: python run build_dataset <list of dataset_indices (e.g., 0 1 2)>